scikit-tda/kepler-mapper/readme.md

 overlap_perc | Float.
 How much the cubes/intervals overlap (relevant for creating the edges). *Default = 0.1*
 scaler | Scikit-Learn API compatible scaler.
 Scaler of the data applied before mapping.
 Use `None` for no scaling. *Default = preprocessing.MinMaxScaler()* reducer | Scikit-Learn API compatible dimensionality reducer.
 Dimensionality reduction is applied before mapping.
 Example `km.manifold.TSNE()` *Default = None* color_function | String.
 The function to color nodes with.
-Currently only one function available/hardcoded. *Default = "distance_origin"* link_local | Bool.
+Currently support for only one function available. *Default = "distance_origin"* link_local | Bool.
+Experimental.
 Whether to link up local clusters. *Default = False* verbose | Int.
 Verbosity of the mapper. *Default = 0*

 ### Fitting and transforming